kayrus/prometheus-kubernetes/README.md

 ## Namespace

 This example uses `monitoring` namespace.
+If you wish to use your own namespace, just export `NAMESPACE=mynamespace` environment variable.

 ## Upload etcd TLS keypair